tsolomko/SWCompression/README.md

 ## Why?

-First of all, existing solutions for work with compression, archives and containers have some problems.
+First of all, existing solutions for work with compression, archives and containers have certain disadvantages.
-They might not support some particular compression algorithms or archive formats and they all have different APIs, which sometimes can be slightly "unfriendly" to users.
+They might not support a particular compression algorithm or archive format and they all have different APIs, which sometimes can be slightly confusing for users.
-This project attempts to provide missing (and sometimes existing) functionality through unified API, which is easy to use and remember.
+This project attempts to provide missing (and sometimes existing) functionality through unified API which is easy to use and remember.

 Secondly, it may be important to have a compression framework written completely in Swift, without relying on either system libraries or solutions implemented in different languages.
-Additionaly, since SWCompression is written fully in Swift without Objective-C, it can also be compiled on __Linux__.
+Additionaly, since SWCompression is written fully in Swift without Objective-C, it can also be used on __Linux__.

 ## Future plans